nmach418/Project-1/README.md

 * User then clicks the
   'Check Answer' button to check the answer.
 * User is then provided with
   one of two reponses after clicking the 'Check Answer' button: "You Nailed it!
-You Rule", if correct.
+You Rule!", if correct.
 Or "Sorry, try again, if incorrect.

 ### Technologies